GoogleCloudPlatform/community/tutorials/drupal-on-compute-engine.md

 ---
-title: Setting up Drupal on Google Compute Engine
+title: Setting up Drupal on Compute Engine
-description: Learn how to get Drupal running on a virtual machine instance on Google Compute Engine easily in just a few minutes.
+description: Learn how to get Drupal running on a virtual machine instance on Compute Engine easily in just a few minutes.
 author: jimtravis
 tags: Compute Engine, SendGrid, Drupal
 date_published: 2017-01-17
 ---

+<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-Get Drupal running on a virtual machine instance on Google Compute Engine easily in just a few minutes.
+Get Drupal running on a virtual machine instance on Compute Engine easily in just a few minutes.
 You can use automated tools or follow the detailed tutorial to configure Drupal on a Debian virtual machine instance with the LAMP stack installed and root access.